ozturkhuseyin/wch32_macos/README.md

         vim CH32V003F4P6_template/Makefile

--   Then change the first line of Makefile
+-   Then change the first line of Makefile for your toolchain path

         WCH_RV_TOOLCHAIN_DIR ?= /path/to/toolchain/directory